 and choosing Export from the Selection Bar.

 If you're exporting local files (music that you have downloaded or ripped yourself), you can export the files themselves to a folder of your choice.
 This is great for bringing music on the go when you're away from Roon.
 If you're exporting is a playlist, it'll also create an M3U playlist file.

 to create an export method that works well with their service.
 Soundiiz is great for syncing playlists, favorites, or library content to TIDAL, Qobuz, or any other streaming service.
 The CSV generated here works great with Soundiiz and makes it easy to migrate your content to any other service!

-Just looking to catalogue your library in a spreadsheet?
+Just looking to catalog your library in a spreadsheet?
 No problem!
 Get detailed information about your albums by exporting to Excel.

 Because TIDAL and Qobuz content is not stored locally, it can only be exported to Soundiiz or Excel.